ixiaopan/blog/content/post/descriptive-statistics.md

-Statistics is one of the most important skills required to be a data scientist.
-There are two main branches of statistics:
+Statistics is one of the most important skills for data scientists.
+There are two main branches: